Reverse-Universe/SAS/aggregate/README.md

 	+ Herbs Fee
 	+ Other Fee

+<sup>1.
+Hospital Level: Third-level, Second-level, First-level</sup>

-<sup> 1.
-There are five type of patients: outpatient&emergency, inpatient&ICU, critial illness, pharmacy, internal hospital.
-Different types of patients corresponds to different medical insurance policy (like different deductible and reimbursement proportion).
-ICU has been excluded from emergency and merged to inpatient, since both ICU patinet and inpatient have to pay for the hospital beds.
-So the emergency does not include expense on ICU.</sup>
+<sup> 2.
+There are five type of patients: ① outpatient&emergency ② hospitalization(inpatient)&ICU ③ critial illness ④ pharmacy ⑤ internal hospital.
+Different types of patients correspond to different medical insurance policy (like different deductible and reimbursement proportion).
+ICU has been excluded from emergency and merged to inpatient, since both ICU patinets and inpatients have to pay for the hospital beds.
+The emergency does not include expense on ICU.</sup>

+<sup> 3.
+The relationships among these money-related variables are shown below:  </sup>

+<sup>Total Expense = Uncovered Charges + Covered Charges</sup>

+<sup>Covered Charges = Deductible Payment + Payment Above Deductible</sup>

+<sup>Payment Above Deductible = Coinsurance Payment + Pooling Account Payment</sup>

+<sup>Coinsurance Payment = Individual Account Payment + Cash Payment</sup>

+<sup>4.
+The insurance fund is divided into two parts: individual account and pooled fund.
+Patients could pay the deductible and coinsurance by the money on his own individual account</sup>

+<sup>5.
+Pooling Account Payment refers to the expense paid by the insurer, which is the pooled fund.  </sup>

 <table>
 <tr><td></td><td></td><th>Number of Visits</th><th>Number of Patients</th><th>Total Expense</th></tr>